Grant for Multiannual Programming of Museums and other Heritage Institutes

 - Art schools and institutions active in the museum industry that do not have a collection are not eligible for a grant.

-- Organisations are not allowed to apply for grants to help them pay their fixed costs.
+- Organisations are not allowed to apply for grants to help them pay their fixed costs, for building or founding museums, or for regular exploitation.

 All applications which comply with the formal conditions and which have been submitted with the requested annexes will be presented to an advisory committee which will issue a recommendation on the award of the Grant for Multiannual Programming of Museums and other Heritage Institutes.
 The advisory committee will assess the proposal’s significance to the development and modernisation of cultural heritage and visual arts and to the way in which these are perceived.
 It will do so on the basis of: